Create a Simple (Undimensioned) Metric

 - Select the Category of a new Metric.
 Categories are used to group tiles at the Homepage and quickly find required elements.

-Next: define details
+Next: define details to display Full editor

-2. Define Data Collection parameters
+3. Define Data Collection parameters on Data tab

 - Data Source: select the repository which contains your data.
 For more info on data sources, refer to Understanding Data Sources.
 We are using a SQL Database for this example.